Bijoy Krishna Handique: 11th and 12th Lok Sabha (1996–1999)

+Handique was reelected at the 1998 election, having won 216,406 votes (65.13%).
+He obtained an increased majority of 162,009 votes.

 Position on AFSPA: The Armed Forces (Special Powers) Act, 1958

-Handique has been critical of the controversial Armed Forces (Special Powers) Act (AFSPA) and has given his views on the floor of Parliament.
+Handique was critical of the controversial Armed Forces (Special Powers) Act (AFSPA) and gave his views on the floor of Parliament.
 The Act gives the Indian Army immunity to arrest without warrant on suspicion, shoot and kill any citizen in areas deemed disturbed by the government, without any recourse to scrutiny.
 AFPSA is currently implemented in certain parts of Northeast India and Kashmir.

-In July 1998 at the Lok Sabha debates, he said, "The Armed Forces operating in the insurgency-prone Northeast, was never examined to assess that this could degenerate into a Draconian piece of legislation… an Army officer armed with such power to kill, an immunity under the Act, is naturally instigated to invoke such powers right from the word 'go' in a confrontation...
+In July 1998, at the Lok Sabha debates, he stated, "The Armed Forces operating in the insurgency-prone Northeast, was never examined to assess that this could degenerate into a Draconian piece of legislation… an Army officer armed with such power to kill, an immunity under the Act, is naturally instigated to invoke such powers right from the word 'go' in a confrontation...
 If fighting terrorism is a state of mind, then causing deaths, while tackling the terrorists, is also likely to be registered on an Army personnel's state of mind.
 So it's full of paradox.
 Government deploys the Army to fight the terrorists for the protection of its citizens, but it's the common men and women who are caught in the crossfire and suffer the most...
 I understand the feelings where brutal operations were conducted under the Armed Forces Act.
 It's true that the scars on the soul cannot be bartered away with economic packages".